 Jeff Nevarez, Owner of TechXperts.guru

 Securing With Encryption

-Data on the move should be “encrypted in transit” – this means using HTTPS/SSL for your web site and web applications, as well as connections between database servers.
+Data on the move should be “encrypted in transit” – this means using HTTPS/SSL for your website and web applications, as well as connections between database servers.
 Encryption at rest – data on persistent storage (such as server disks, server backups, database backups, etc.) are all to be encrypted where possible.
-Lastly, personal data and private data (consumer names, phone numbers, and email addresses, in addition to the traditional items such as credit card numbers) is often the target of a breach attempt should be protected with encryption as well – perhaps as database column encryption.
+Lastly, personal data and private data (consumer names, phone numbers, and email addresses, in addition to the traditional items such as credit card numbers) is often the target of a breach attempt should be protected with encryption as well – perhaps as a database column encryption.

 Tim Platt, VP IT Business Services at Virtual Operations LLC